-The 34th International Panorama Council Conference in Lisbon
+The 34th International Panorama Council Conference in Lisbon, Call for Proposals

 CONGO VR researchers present at the 33rd International Panorama Council Conference